 - Includes a pump (besides the washing machine’s internal pump) or a tank.

-For additional information about plumbing and permitting a greywater system, contact the Building Division at (805) 449-2500 or click on this Building Division link
+For additional information about plumbing and permitting a greywater system, contact the Building Division at (805) 449-2500 or click onto their webpage.

-- Graywater—A potential source of water: Article by Yorem Cohen from the UCLA Institute for the Environment (2009)
+- Graywater—A potential source of water (PDF): Article by Yorem Cohen from the UCLA Institute for the Environment (2009)

 - California Greywater Guide to the California Greywater Code of 2010